Grenada–United States relations

 Grenada – United States relations are bilateral relations between Grenada and the United States.
-The United States recognized Grenada on the 7 February 1974, as the same day as Grenada got independence from the United Kingdom of Great Britain and Northern Ireland.
+The United States recognized Grenada on 7 February 1974, the same day as Grenada got independence from the United Kingdom of Great Britain and Northern Ireland.
 These nations formally established diplomatic relations on 29 November 1974.

 History

 In October 1983, the United States led an invasion of Grenada, code named Urgent Fury, after the overthrow and murder of the leader of Grenada, Maurice Bishop, by the Deputy Prime Minister Bernard Coard.

-The U.S. Government upgraded its representative office in Grenada to an Embassy in February 1984.
+The U.S. Government upgraded its representative office in Grenada to an embassy in February 1984.
 The U.S. Ambassador to Grenada is resident in Bridgetown, Barbados.
 The embassy in Grenada is staffed by a chargé d'affaires who reports to the ambassador in Bridgetown.

 The U.S. Agency for International Development (USAID) played a major role in Grenada's development.
 In addition to the $45 million emergency aid for reconstruction from 2004's Hurricane Ivan, USAID provided more than $120 million in economic assistance from 1984 to 1993.
 About 25 Peace Corps volunteers in Grenada teach special education, remedial reading, and vocational training and assist with HIV/AIDS work.
 Grenada receives counter-narcotics assistance from the United States and benefits from U.S. military exercise-related construction and humanitarian civic action projects.

 Grenada and the United States cooperate closely in fighting narcotics smuggling and other forms of transnational crime.
 In 1995, the United States and Grenada signed a maritime law enforcement treaty.
 In 1996, they signed a mutual legal assistance treaty and an extradition treaty as well as an over-flight/order-to-land amendment to the maritime law enforcement treaty.
 The United States continues to provide training, equipment, and materiel, including three vehicles in 2006, to Grenadian security and defense forces.
 Some U.S. military training is provided as well.

 Grenada continues to be a popular destination for Americans.
 Of the 98,548 stayover visitors in 2005, 25,181 were U.S. citizens.
 It is estimated that some 2,600 Americans reside in the country, plus the 2,000 U.S. medical students who study at the St. George's University School of Medicine.
 (Those students are not counted as residents for statistical purposes.)

 Principal U.S. Embassy officials include: